mongodb/specifications/source/sessions/driver-sessions.rst

 Change log
 ==========

-2017-09-13 If causalConsistency option is ommitted assume true 2017-09-16 Omit session ID when opening and authenticating a connection 2017-09-18 Drivers MUST gossip the cluster time when they see a $clusterTime 2017-09-19 How to safely use initialClusterTime 2017-09-29 Add an exception to the rule that ``KILLCURSORS`` commands always require a session id 2017-10-03 startSession and endSessions commands MUST be sent to the admin database 2017-10-03 Fix format of endSessions command
+:2017-09-13: If causalConsistency option is ommitted assume true
+:2017-09-16: Omit session ID when opening and authenticating a connection
+:2017-09-18: Drivers MUST gossip the cluster time when they see a $clusterTime
+:2017-09-19: How to safely use initialClusterTime
+:2017-09-29: Add an exception to the rule that ``KILLCURSORS`` commands always require a session id
+:2017-10-03: startSession and endSessions commands MUST be sent to the admin database
+:2017-10-03: Fix format of endSessions command
+:2017-10-04: Added advanceClusterTime